 How To Use

-- Napoli Chorizo Sauce - Remove the skin of one chorizo sausage.
-Break the sausage meat into small pieces as your fry it until golden brown.
-Drain away the excess fat, pour in the prepared Napoli sauce, simmer covered for 5 minutes before serving.
-This sauce is great for plain pasta as well a meat-free ravioli.
+Drain away the excess fat, pour in the prepared Napoli sauce, and simmer covered for 5 minutes before serving.
+This sauce is great for plain pasta as well as meat-free ravioli.

 To avoid a salty sauce don’t add the salt to the sauce at the start, instead add it at the end.